Combos Browse all Suggest

-Delve (Each card you exile from your graveyard while casting this spell pays for .)
+Delve (You may exile cards from your graveyard as you cast this spell.
+Each card you exile while casting this spell pays for .)

 Look at the top seven cards of your library.
 Put two of them into your hand and the rest on the bottom of your library in any order.

 @FireMind42: Yeah in that case, you'll want to go for Underworld Breach or Paradoxical Outcome (or something weird with both).
 I'd lean more towards Paradoxical Outcome because it lends itself better to straight U/R Storm.
 Not to mention, it opens up Displacer Kitten + Coveted Jewel shenanigans.
 Then you won't have to rely on rituals so much (Desperate Ritual, Goblin Electromancer, and Seething Song are especially awkward).
 You can then fit more artifact mana and draw spells.

 You'll still want Bolas's Citadel because you're never going to actually spend black mana to cast it and the card is just the nuts in Storm.
 Memory Jar is always fun with Hullbreacher and Narset, Parter of Veils, but Bolas's Citadel is like Yawgmoth's Will and Yawgmoth's Bargain in one card that can be Tinker'd for (especially with Sensei's Divining Top, Brainstorm, and Ponder).
 You'll still need Sphinx of the Steel Wind in your sideboard, which is another card you're never going to actually cast.